-The prior year restructuring charge includes costs related to the management workforce reduction program, executive retirements, reimbursement arrangements with MR Argent Advisor LLC ("Mantle Ridge") and the Company's former President and Chief Executive Officer, E. Hunter Harrison, the proration of equity awards and other advisory costs related to the leadership transition.
+The restructuring charge in 2017 includes costs related to the management workforce reduction program, executive retirements, reimbursement arrangements with MR Argent Advisor LLC ("Mantle Ridge") and the Company's former President and Chief Executive Officer, E. Hunter Harrison, the proration of equity awards and other advisory costs related to the leadership transition.
 Payments related to the 2017 restructuring charge were substantially complete as of March 31, 2018.

-Expenses related to the management workforce reduction and other restructuring costs during 2017 are shown in the following table.
+Expenses related to the management workforce reduction and other restructuring costs totaled \$325 million in 2017 and are shown in the following table.

-Fiscal Year 2017 (Dollars in millions) As Previously Reported Res Operating structuring Charge Non-Operating Restructuring Charge Severance and Pension \$ 154 \$ 98 \$ 56 Other Post-Retirement Benefits Curtailment 17 - 17 Employee Equity Awards Proration and Other 23 23 - Subtotal Management Workforce Reduction \$ 194 \$ 121 \$ 73 Reimbursement Arrangements 84 84 Executive Equity Awards Proration 24 24 - Pension Settlement Charge 12 - 12 Advisory Fees Related to Shareholder Matters 11 11 Total Restructuring Charge \$ 325 \$ 240 \$ 85
+Fiscal Year 2017

+(Dollars in millions) rating ring Charge perating ring Charge

+Severance and Pension \$ 98 \$ 56

+Other Post-Retirement Benefits Curtailment 17

+Employee Equity Awards Proration and Other 23

+Subtotal Management Workforce Reduction \$ 121 \$ 73

+Reimbursement Arrangements 84

+Executive Equity Awards Proration 24 -

+Pension Settlement Charge - 12

+Advisory Fees Related to Shareholder Matters 11

+Total Restructuring Charge \$ 240 \$ 85